ujjwalcts/Hybrid-app-test-assignment/README.md

 *⚡️ Works with [Capacitor](https://capacitor.ionicframework.com/). ⚡️*

 ### Requirements :
-NodeV8.6  and rpmV5.6. it supports yarn swell
+NodeV8.6  and rpmV5.6. it supports yarn as well

 ### Platforms